tanerumit/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a water resources engineer and climate adaptation specialist at [Deltares](https://www.deltares.nl).
-I am currently a project manager/technical lead in several projects on resilient drinking water infrastructure, basin-scale climate risk assessment, and game design for strategic planning.

-Before joining Deltares, I was a researcher at the [UMass Hydrosystems Research Group](https://blogs.umass.edu/hydrosystems/), where I developed decision-making frameworks for water systems planning under long-term uncertainty.
-Previously, I was a research fellow at
+I am researcher & project manager at [Deltares](https://www.deltares.nl).
+I specialize on developing and applying analytical approaches for water resources planning under climate and demographic change.
+Previously, I was a post-doctoral researcher at [UMass Hydrosystems Research Group](https://blogs.umass.edu/hydrosystems/).
-[US EPA](https://www.epa.gov/aboutepa/about-office-water), where I worked on watershed and water quality models.
-I have international work experience in various countries, including Turkey, USA, Canada, Peru, Nepal, Kenya, Tanzania, Malawi, and Niger.

-If you want to know more, feel free to contact me!
+You can browse my CV or publications to explore my previous work.
+You can alsocontact me directly using the forms below.